nthmost/python-secureconfig/README.rst

 All CryptKeeper classes have a default argument of `proactive=True`, which means that the CryptKeeper instance will try to store a key in that place whether it currently exists or not.
-If this place is not writeable, you'll get the usual error for that operation (OSError for files, KeyError for environment variables).
+If this place is not writeable, you'll get your OS's usual error for an attempted operation.

+When proactive=False and locations do not exist, you'll get a KeyError for environment variables or an OSError for

 If CryptKeeper classes are instantiated without a key argument, they will generate a key automatically for you.

 Another way to generate a new key is to use the CryptKeeper classmethod `.generate_key()`.

+NOTICE:  You can't assign a new key to a CryptKeeper object after it's been created and have it work.
+(If that seems like misbehaviour, let me know; it's changeable.)

 All of the SecureConfig* classes can be used with or without encryption keys, although you'll get a SecureConfigException('bad data or no encryption key') if